Menelau/Hate-Speech-MCS/README.rst

 Requirements and installation:
 ------------------------------
-This code requires Python >= 3.6.5, Zeugma, Scikit-learn, DESlib, Pandas, NLTK and Matplotlib.
+This code requires Python >= 3.6.5, Zeugma, Scikit-learn, DESlib, Pandas, NLTK, UMAP, Matplotlib.
 Environment can be installed using the following command:

 pip install requirements.txt -r